ParijatSoftware/ChatGptWithCustomData/README.md

 # Application Building Blocks
   - Store your data in a vector database (this sample application uses SingleStore)
   - Convert user query to vector embedding (using OpenAI API to generate embedding) and perform a similarity search against your pre-processed embeddings
-  - Feed the search result to LLM (OpenAI in this sample)
+  - Feed the search result to LLM (OpenAI Gpt in this sample)
   - Display the result

 # TODO